 Roadmap progress metrics

-Features shipped: Number of new features shipped in a given month.
+Features shipped: Number of new features released to customers in a given time period.

 Velocity: Rate of progress or average amount of work completed in a given sprint or time frame.

 Work-in-progress: Current features and tasks that are actively being worked on.